-Emphasis of Matters
+Emphasis of Matter

-As discussed in Note 1, the financial statements present only the Transit Fund of the City of Rio Vista and do not purport to, and do not, present fairly the financial position of City of Rio Vista as of June 30, 2020 and 2019, the changes in its financial position, or, where applicable, its cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.
+As discussed in Note 1, the financial statements present only the Transit Fund of the City of Rio Vista and do not purport to, and do not present fairly the financial position of the City of Rio Vista as of June 30, 2022 and 2021, the changes in its financial position, or where applicable, its cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
 Our opinion is not modified with respect to this matter.